What can I do to support a young person’s re-adjustment?

 Young people often look to parents’ behaviours and coping styles to develop their own ways of managing stress and anxiety.
 Be mindful of the language being used and how you yourself respond to anxiety.

 If young people can observe the adults around them to be calm and rational, it can have a really positive effect.
 Model healthy self-care and coping strategies.
 Perhaps even invite your young person to join you where possible, like going for walks.

 Help to contain the worries

 Encourage openly communicating worries with you.
 But in some cases there is a danger that constant reassurance-seeking can have a negative impact with regard to self-management of anxiety.
-If you are continually reassuring, it can inadvertently justify the fears and worries.
+If you are continually reassuring, it can inadvertently justify fears and worries.
 It is therefore important to try to minimise the amount of time spent doing so.

 Depending on the age of the young person, it might be helpful to set aside some specific ‘worry time’ when they can share worries with you.
-Outside of that, they are practising self-management and developing their own capacity to cope.
+Outside of that, they are practicing self-management and developing their own capacity to cope.

 Externalise the anxiety as something separate from the young person and perhaps even give it a name.
 This can be very effective in boosting a young person’s self-efficacy.